 - When all three parties voluntarily agree, the agency retires the grazing permit.
 Through this program, we recognize the economic value of livestock grazing permits and fairly compensate ranchers for retiring their leases.

 5 Adopt A Wildlife Acre Priorities

 - Focus on core recovery areas and key wildlife corridors

-- Prioritize domestic sheep allotments over cattle allotments (sheep create more conflict with wildlife)
+- Prioritize retiring domestic sheep allotments over cattle allotments (sheep create more conflict with wildlife)

-- Give preference to retirements that create large areas without livestock
+- Give preference to retirements that create large landscape habitats without livestock

 - Identify allotments with the greatest number and frequency of livestock losses

-- Restore wild free-ranging bison to their native grassland habitat.
+- Restore wild native fauna, including bighorn sheep, grizzly bears and bison to their native habitats.